Motorola Xoom: Software

-The Motorola Xoom was the first device to run Google's tablet specific OS, Android 3.0 Honeycomb.

-Both the Wi-Fi and Verizon branded Xoom ran Google's Android 3.2 Honeycomb, which introduced new features including a redesigned, tablet-optimized user interface, a 3D desktop purportedly taken from BumpTop (which Google acquired in April 2010), improved task-switching, a newly redesigned notification system, Google Maps 5 in 3D and browser enhancements including tabbed browsing, form auto-fill and bookmark syncing.
+The Motorola Xoom was the first device to run Google's tablet specific OS, Android 3.0 Honeycomb, which introduced new features including a redesigned, tablet-optimized user interface, a 3D desktop purportedly taken from BumpTop (which Google acquired in April 2010), improved task-switching, a newly redesigned notification system, Google Maps 5 in 3D and browser enhancements including tabbed browsing, form auto-fill and bookmark syncing.

 The Canadian Wi-Fi Xoom currently has the 4.0.3 update (and will not get any future updates) and the UK Wi-Fi Xoom had the 3.2 update as of July 2012.

 On February 23, Motorola Mobility announced that the Motorola Xoom would break its policy of locking down its devices by providing the gadget with an "unlockable/relockable bootloader that will enable developers to access hardware for development."

 After Google released the source code to Android 4.0 "Ice Cream Sandwich", Motorola announced that a number of its formerly released mobile devices would get the update, including the Xoom.
 The Android 4.0.3 update for the Wi-Fi Xoom was released in the US on January 18, 2012.
 The corresponding update to the Verizon-branded Xoom was released on June 4, 2012.

 On June 27, 2012 at the Google I/O conference, it was announced that the Xoom would be one of the first devices to receive an upgrade to Android 4.1 "Jelly Bean", along with the Nexus S and Galaxy Nexus, beginning by the middle of July 2012.
-The corresponding update to the Verizon Wireless-branded Xoom 4G was in August 2013.
+The corresponding update to the Verizon Wireless-branded Xoom 4G was released in August 2013.

-Google will not officially release Jelly Bean 4.2 to the Xoom, however there are unofficial CyanogenMod releases with Android 4.4.2 KitKat.

 Accessories

 The Motorola Xoom supports docking stations for charging and as a stand for viewing video.
 It also features Bluetooth keyboard support.

-Available accessories include: Motorola Xoom portfolio case, dock, HD stereo dock, wireless keyboard.
+Available accessories include the Motorola Xoom portfolio case, dock, HD stereo dock and wireless keyboard.

-It was announced that the microSD Card slot would be enabled with Android 3.2 Update.
+It was announced that the microSD Card slot would be enabled with the Android 3.2 update.
 The tablet did not support Flash on its initial release.
 Before release, no official statement indicated whether the microSD slot would support SDHC or SDXC cards.
 Early on Motorola also touted the ability to upgrade to 4G as a major selling point versus other tablets.
 However, it was revealed through a leaked internal memo in late July 2011, that the upgrade would not be available until at least September 2011.
 Many early adopters to the Xoom tablet were upset that the upgrade will not be available more than 6 months after Xoom's debut.

 On September 29, 2011 Verizon Wireless began the 4G upgrade process.
 This upgrade takes approximately six days.
 Starting October 11, 2011, Verizon began selling the Xoom with 4G pre-installed.